Brandcraf06/Blockus/README.md

-Blockus is a mod for Minecraft 1.20 that adds blocks!
+Blockus is a Minecraft mod that adds blocks!